Blockchair/Blockchair.Support/README.md

 This is our public repository for issues and feature requests.
 Please feel free to submit any ideas as well as bugs using [the "New Issue" button](https://github.com/Blockchair/Blockchair.Support/issues/new)!

 Note that some of our features are in alpha or beta stage.
 Such features may be marked on the website with α or β respectively:
-* Ethereum support is in public beta
+* Ethereum support is in beta
+* Node explorer is in beta
+* Feed is in beta
 * API is in beta.
 Documentation: https://github.com/Blockchair/Blockchair.Support/blob/master/API.md

 Thanks!